Chorley: Medieval period

 Bank Hall, Bretherton, a Jacobean mansion house, awaiting restoration.
 Home to Lancashire's oldest Yew tree and one of the two fallen sequoia in the UK.
 Open on limited open days arranged by the Bank Hall Action Group.

-The manorial history of Chorley is complex as the manor had no single lord throughout most of this period, as it had been split into moieties and was managed by several different families.
-This led to Chorley having several manorial halls, which in this period included Chorley Hall, built in the 14th century by the de Chorley family, which has since the 19th or 20th century been demolished.
-Very little is known of Chorley Hall, although according to what the painter John Bird painted in 1795, its location to where it once stood is said to have been where The Parish of St Laurence Church of England Primary School now stands, with phantom steps near to the school within Astley Park being the only physical clue to the hall's existence.
+The manorial history of Chorley is complex.
+The manor had no single lord throughout most of this period, as it had been split into moieties and was managed by several different families.
+This led to Chorley having several manorial halls, which in this period included Chorley Hall, which was built in the 14th century by the de Chorley family but was demolished in the 19th or 20th century.
+Very little is known of Chorley Hall, although, according to what the painter John Bird depicted in 1795, its location to where it once stood is said to have been where The Parish of St Laurence Church of England Primary School now stands, with phantom steps near to the school within Astley Park being the only physical clue to the hall's existence.
 There is also Lower Chorley Hall, which was owned by the Gillibrand family from 1583 (later rebuilt in the 19th century as Gillibrand Hall).
 It is believed the borough of Chorley was not a success in this period because of the lack of manorial leadership and the dispersed nature of the small population.

-St Laurence's Church is the oldest remaining building in Chorley and first appears in historical records when it was dedicated in 1362, though it is believed there was already an earlier Anglo-Saxon chapel on the site which was a daughter foundation of Croston Parish Church.
-It is believed that the church is named after Saint Laurence, an Irish saint who died in Normandy in the 12th century, whose bones were conveyed to the church by local noble Sir Rowland Standish Duxbury, an ancestor of Myles Standish (an English military officer hired by the Pilgrims as military adviser for their Plymouth expedition to the New World).
+St Laurence's Church is the oldest remaining building in Chorley and first appears in historical records when it was dedicated in 1362.
+However, it is believed there was already an earlier Anglo-Saxon chapel on the site, which was a daughter foundation of Croston Parish Church.
+It is believed that the church is named after Saint Laurence, an Irish saint who died in Normandy in the 12th century, whose bones were conveyed to the church by local noble Sir Rowland Standish of Duxbury, an ancestor of Myles Standish (an English military officer hired by the Pilgrims as military adviser for their Plymouth expedition to the New World).

 As happened in many other instances following the Dissolution of the Monasteries, these relics went missing in the turmoil of the English Reformation under the rule of Henry VIII.

 Chorley was granted a market charter by Henry VII in 1498 and have since held it every Tuesday.
 Before the reformation, it would coincide with a fair that was held annually on the feast of St Lawrence.